Blog

 Anderson County, Kentucky is in USDA Hardiness Zone 6b.
 The average last spring frost is April 8 and first fall frost is October 29.

-Anderson County County sits in USDA Zone 6b.
+Anderson County sits in USDA Zone 6b.
 Hydrangeas grows reliably in zones 3a through 9a, so it's a good fit here.

-Can Hydrangeas grow in Anderson County County's climate?
+Can Hydrangeas grow in Anderson County's climate?

 🌱